Commander Adept Nemo

 List Building Advice

-He's mostly an attrition caster with the ability to improve threat ranges via Locomotion, and create a huge control area with Overpower.
+He's mostly an attrition caster with the ability to improve threat ranges via Locomotion and create a huge control area with Overpower.
 This special rule, along with Power-up makes the old bastard an incredibly potent battlegroup controller, who can stay well back, and let his jacks play forward.
 Just as Severius1 or Deneghra1 enhance their army's capabilities, so does Nemo1 up his battlegroup's performance.
-Locomotion, Supercharged, Deflection and Lightning Shroud provide boosts to nearly any warjack in his battlegroup, while his exquisite CTRL area and Arcane Accumulator ensure a safe and reliable operation, even for jacks, who are far from him.
+Energizer, Supercharged, Deflection and Lightning Shroud provide boosts to nearly any warjack in his battlegroup, while his exquisite CTRL area and Arcane Accumulator ensure a safe and reliable operation, even for jacks, who are far from him.
 Really, there are no bad choices for his battlegroup.

 He likes spellcasters and solos with Magic Ability, who give him extra focus.
 Just make sure you don't overfill your list with support pieces.